Tim Ernst Photo Workshops

-*new* - NIGHTTIME MULTI-DAY WORKSHOP at the Harmony Mountain Retreat.
-Our multi-day workshops are held at the Harmony Mountain Retreat, which is located just south of the Buffalo River area and is surrounded by great scenic places to photograph.
+NIGHTTIME MULTI-DAY WORKSHOP at the Harmony Mountain Retreat.
+This workshop will be held at the Harmony Mountain Retreat, which is located just south of the Buffalo River area and is surrounded by great scenic places to photograph.
 The facility is roomy with plenty of space for us to spread out and process images, and to relax and socialize in when we need to.
 PLUS everyone gets their own private room with full bath.

 This workshop is for anyone who wants to learn the fundamentals of shooting landscape photos at night.
 Some of the topics covered during the workshop will include: equipment selection and camera setup; shooting and processing pinpoint stars (especially the Milky Way for our summer workshop!), star trails, lightpainting and light drawing, moons with detail, moonlit landscapes, and twilight and predawn color; choosing subjects and how to figure out the night sky.
 We will also talk about shooting timelapse sequences, and have some fun using burning steel wool as a light source and subject.
 Processing topics will include color balance, noise reduction and sharpening; plus layering, masking, stacking, and blending in Photoshop to get the most out of your layered digital images.
 We'll even learn how to use some FREE software to create super star trails with just a couple of clicks!

 A working knowledge of your camera controls is helpful, but not required.
 A working knowledge of Photoshop CS6 or CSCC is helpful but not required.
 Students can bring their own computer and use whatever RAW process they choose, or let me do all the processing on my computer using the latest versions of Photoshop.
 In general, fullframe cameras work better for nighttime photography, although some of the newer crop cameras work pretty well too.
 Ultra-wideangle lenses work best.
 I will be using both Canon and Nikon cameras, and students are welcome to try them.
 Camera and lens rentals are available from several sources online.
 A suggested equipment list will be provided.